 Micro-loans The SBA Bay Area Microloan Program provides, through nonprofit community based lenders, small loans of up to $35,000.
 Loans can be used for start-up or growing small businesses.
 The maximum loan term for a microloan is five years.
 Loans can be used for a variety of purposes, including machinery and equipment, furniture and fixtures, supplies, materials, and inventory, as well as other startup or expansion costs.
 Interest rates are fixed from 8 to 11 percent.
 Businesses must be for-profit, located in Alameda County, demonstrate at least a thirty percent (30%) cash investment by owner, and show good character, credit and ability to pay.

 The SBA offers numerous loan programs to assist small businesses.
-It is important to note, however, that the SBA is primarily a guarantor of loans made by private and other institutions and does not offer loans to small businesses.
 There are various local SBA participating lenders who can assist with your financing needs.
-For more information on local SBA resources, please visit the web site at: www.sba.gov/services/financialassistance/sbaloantopics/index.html or call (415) 744-6820.
+For more information on local SBA resources, please visit the web site at: https://www.sba.gov/category/navigation-structure/loans-grants or call (415) 744-6820.